ratchanon-noknoy2318/hosxp-to-buddycare-pipeline/README.md

 # HOSxP Data Integration Pipeline

-Developed and optimized SQL-based data integration pipelines using HOSxP data (400K+ records) to support analytics, reporting, and automation use cases.
+Developed and optimized SQL-based data integration pipelines using HOSxP data (400K+ records) to support executive analytics, AI-driven data quality, and operational automation.

 ---

 ## Data Governance & Security
-To ensure compliance with PDPA (Thailand's Personal Data Protection Act) and handle sensitive healthcare information securely, this project adheres to the following principles:
+To ensure compliance with **PDPA (Thailand's Personal Data Protection Act)** and handle sensitive healthcare information securely, this project adheres to the following principles:

-* **Data Minimization:** Only essential PII (Personally Identifiable Information) is extracted for workflow automation.
+* **Data Minimization:** Only essential PII (Personally Identifiable Information) is extracted for specific workflow requirements.
-* **Sensitive Data Handling:** Strict management of patient records (400K+ entries) ensuring data reliability and integrity.
+* **Sensitive Data Handling:** Strict management of 400K+ patient records, ensuring end-to-end data reliability and integrity.
-* **Security by Design:** Database schemas are structured with unique constraints and clear data typing to prevent unauthorized data duplication or leakage.
+* **Security by Design:** Database schemas are structured with unique constraints and strict data typing to prevent unauthorized duplication or leakage.

 ---